GET ORDAINED

 2. Use a written questionnaire

 Many established wedding officiants use a detailed questionnaire to gather useful information from an engaged couple about their relationship and the type of ceremony they’d like to have.
-We love a good questionnaire!
-And they can be especially useful when working with autistic adults and families.
+We love a good questionnaire

-When asking questions during face-to-face conversations, for example to clarify information in the questionnaire, be specific about what you want to know, and leave enough time for everyone to answer thoughtfully.
+When asking questions during face-to-face conversations, be specific about what you want to know and leave enough time for everyone to answer thoughtfully.

 A young couple sit next to each other affectionately while looking at a laptop